NCBI-Hackathons/ApeShape/README.md

   Clustal was used to allign the sequences that were found during the blast search.
 This was done to allow for the creation of the phylogeny tree in the next step

   ## Phangorn
-  The R package Phangorn was used to determine the ancestral allele from the now alligned sequences.
+  The R package Phangorn was used to determine the ancestral allele from the now alligned sequences